after-ephemera/azjkjensen.github.io/about.md

 ### about me

-i'm currently building privacy tooling for data teams. reach out to me if you want to learn more!
+i'm currently building privacy tooling for data teams. go check out get-jetty.com and reach out to me if you want to learn more!

-i was a production engineer at meta for a few years, working on privacy infrastructure and VR and AR. before that, i was at Arizona State University in [meteor studio](http://meteor.ame.asu.edu/){:target="_blank"} working on new research in augmented reality security and privacy.
+i was a production engineer at meta for a few years, working on privacy infrastructure and AR/VR. before that, i was at Arizona State University in [meteor studio](http://meteor.ame.asu.edu/){:target="\_blank"} working on new research in augmented reality security and privacy.

 i know software will define much of the future of humanity, and my strongest desire is to leave a legacy my family can be proud of. outside of work i read and bake.

 ### reach out

-i can be reached fairly easily at all the usual places like [twitter](https://twitter.com/jkjetty){:target="_blank"} or [messenger](https://www.facebook.com/lovedonesandzeros){:target="_blank"}.
+i can be reached fairly easily at all the usual places like [twitter](https://twitter.com/jkjetty){:target="\_blank"} or [messenger](https://www.facebook.com/lovedonesandzeros){:target="\_blank"}.